 Let's say you're thinking about switching jobs so you can save funds for your own business.
 Your current boss values your skills and offers you a pay raise of 10 % to convince you to stay in his company.
 The proposal sounds tempting, but you would like to know how much money that is and how it compares to the salary you would earn at the other job.
 You work 50 hours per week (some say a little bit too much) and currently earn $35,000 monthly.
 You enter the values into the pay raise calculator and see that after the raise, you would earn an additional $3,500, and your new monthly salary would be $38,500.
 At the interview for the other job, you were offered a salary of $50,000.
 After considering other factors like development perspectives, you decide to take the new job.

-How to calculate a pay raise on your own
+How do I calculate a pay raise on my own?

 The formula the pay raise calculator uses is: